Thu 10 Aug 2023 16:05 - 16:30 - Coding and Learning

 Research Papers

-Wengran Wang North Carolina State University, John Bacher North Carolina State University, Amy Isvik North Carolina State University, Ally Limke North Carolina State University, Sandeep Sthapit North Carolina State University, Yang Shi North Carolina State University, Benyamin T. Tabarsi North Carolina State University, Keith Tran North Carolina State University, Veronica Catete North Carolina State University, Tiffany Barnes North Carolina State University, Chris Martens North Carolina State University, Thomas Price North Carolina State University
+Wengran Wang North Carolina State University, John Bacher North Carolina State University, Amy Isvik North Carolina State University, Ally Limke North Carolina State University, Sandeep Sthapit North Carolina State University, Yang Shi North Carolina State University, Benyamin Tabarsi North Carolina State University, Keith Tran North Carolina State University, Veronica Catete North Carolina State University, Tiffany Barnes North Carolina State University, Chris Martens North Carolina State University, Thomas Price North Carolina State University

 15:40